 © Zainab Chaudry 2016.
 All rights reserved.
 Disclaimer: Views & articles shared on this site are authors' own and do not necessarily reflect the views of any organization or individual.

 civil & human rights activist | interfaith advocate | blogger

-In November 2017, Zainab presented at two TEDx talks.
+In November 2017, Zainab presented two TEDx talks.
 At TEDxMtHebronWomen, she presented on the idea of crafting social currency for social change.
-One week later, she presented at TEDxUniversityofBaltimore on the role of media and activism in dispelling stereotypes about Islam and Muslims.
+Later, she presented at TEDxUniversityofBaltimore on the role of media and activism in dispelling stereotypes about Islam and Muslims.

-She has appeared or been quoted in international and national media outlets including TIME, MSNBC, Huffington Post, PolicyMic, The Guardian, New York Times, Mediate, Washington Post, Al-Jazeera, BBC, CNN, Reuters, CCTV, AP, VICE, and others.
-Prior to switching career tracks to nonprofit work and activism, Zainab earned her Doctorate in Pharmacy at a U.S. top-ten ranked pharmacy school, where she was the second youngest graduating member of her class.
+She has appeared or been quoted extensively in international and national media outlets including TIME, MSNBC, Huffington Post, PolicyMic, The Guardian, New York Times, Mediate, Washington Post, Al-Jazeera, BBC, CNN, Reuters, CCTV, AP, VICE, and others.
+Prior to switching career tracks to nonprofit work and activism, Zainab earned her Doctorate in Pharmacy at a U.S. top-ten ranked pharmacy school,.

 Zainab avidly follows U.S. and international politics.
-She passionately champions women's rights and correcting misconceptions about Muslims and Islam.
+She passionately champions women's rights and correcting misconceptions about Islam and Muslims.
 She also enjoys comedy, reading, traveling, debate and football.
-She was born and raised in Baltimore, Maryland, and is a lifelong fan of the Baltimore Ravens and any team that defeats the Pittsburgh Steelers.
+She was born and raised in Baltimore, Maryland.